 In 2011, he was granted a full scholarship to attend the International Keyboard Institute & Festival presented by Jerome Rose at the Mannes College of Music.

 Brian has won numerous prizes internationally and locally; in 2006, he claimed the 3rd prize at the 58th Hong Kong School Music Festival.
 In 2011, he performed Rachmaninoff's Second Piano Concerto and was awarded the 2nd place at the annual concerto competition at Brooklyn College.
 Hailed by Babayan as "a very fine artist whose talent cannot be taught by anyone", he was the unanimous winner of the college's concerto competition in 2014.

-In 2015, he was invited to participate at the Hudson International Piano Festival at Nyack College to widen his musical horizon and he recently made his debut recital at the Weill Recital Hall at Carnegie Hall and at Merkin Hall.
+In 2015, he was invited to participate at the Hudson International Piano Festival at Nyack College to widen his musical horizon; he recently made his debut recital at the Weill Recital Hall at Carnegie Hall and at Merkin Hall.
 He will make his Philadelphia debut at Kimmel Center Perelman Hall in June 2017.

 He is in demand as a solo and collaborative (accompanist & chamber music) pianist throughout the New York area.